iamgrewal/ansible-s3fs-fuse/README.md

 ## Requirements

 An AWS account and an existing S3 bucket.
-Tested on Ubuntu 12.04, 14.04, 16.04 and CentOS 7.
+Tested on Ubuntu 22.04, 14.04, 16.04, Debian and CentOS 7.

 ## Role Variables